Digital Engagement & Content Strategy

 - But originally, as a copywriter, I was a member of the team that developed online media industry’s first “graphical user interface” advertising for national and regional brands (Sears, Ford, Hayes Modem, Pershing Financial, etc.) I developed product copy, instructions, and microcopy for online banking, grocery shopping, stock trading, and other commercial online “firsts.”
 As part of this work, we invented the banner ad.
 You’re welcome.

-- Providing judgment and direction to creative directors, content strategists, user-experience professionals, editors, designers, writers, and back-end and front-end programmers to produce timely, attractive content.
+- By providing judgment and direction to creative directors, content strategists, user-experience professionals, editors, designers, writers, and back-end and front-end programmers to produce timely, attractive content;

-- Developing, designing, and delivering proposals to build a case for — and the educational assets to implement — content strategies, governance, tactics, and best practices.
+- By developing, designing, and delivering proposals to build a case for — and the educational assets to implement — content strategies, governance, tactics, and best practices;

-- Creating positive relationships between organizations and their stakeholders.
+- And by discerning the authentic voice of a brand or enterprise to create positive relationships between organizations and their stakeholders.

 Bachelor of Arts, with honors • University of Oklahoma